mikeizbicki/ucr-cs100/tutorials/shell_scripts/README.md

 In order to have more convenience to use the our script at any directory, we always move shell script into certain directories.
 The shell will search automatically those directories for execucable files:

-1. At first, let us go to your '$HOME', and creat a directory called 'bin':
+1. Let us 'cd' to your '$HOME', then creat a directory called 'bin':

 ```
 $ cd $HOME
 $ pwd
-$ /home/me
+/home/me
 $ mkdir bin
 ```